sylhare/Type-on-Strap/_posts/2019-02-26-beyond_local_pattern_matching.md

 ### What is HotpotQA?

-HotpotQA is a large-scale question answering (QA) dataset containing about 113,000 question-answer pairs that have the characteristics of those we mentioned above.
-That is, the questions require QA systems to be able to sift through large quantities of text documents to find information pertinent to generating an answer, and to reason with the multiple supporting facts it found to arrive at the final answer (see below for an example).
+HotpotQA is a large-scale question answering (QA) dataset containing about 113,000 question-answer pairs that have the characteristics of those we mentioned above.[^8] That is, the questions require QA systems to be able to sift through large quantities of text documents to find information pertinent to generating an answer, and to reason with the multiple supporting facts it found to arrive at the final answer (see below for an example).

 {% figure caption:'An example question from HotpotQA' %}
 [<img class="postimage_75" src="{{ site.baseurl }}/assets/img/posts/2019-02-26-beyond_local_pattern_matching/img10.png"/>]({{ site.baseurl }}/assets/img/posts/2019-02-26-beyond_local_pattern_matching/img10.png)